HagglesworthMD/vox-play/docs/USER_GUIDE.md

 ## 🛡 The Modality-Aware Protocol

-VoxelMask automatically detects the risk level of your images and applies the appropriate de-identification strategy.
+Voxelmask.io identifies the risk level of your images based on modality and applies the appropriate de-identification strategy.

 ### 1. The "Zero-Loss" Pipeline (CT, MRI, NM, XA, DX)